-- Puppies and adult dogs should be dewormed with an adulticide fortnightly or with a larvicidal monthly (moxidectin) at recommended doses. - Prompt, daily removal and disposal of faeces is recommended. - Concrete and paved surfaces may be disinfected with 1% sodium hypochlorite solution (bleach), to kill or at least reduce the viability of helminth eggs and larvae. - Disinfection of gravel, loam surfaces or lawns with sodium borate (5 kg/m2) will kill larvae, but will also destroy vegetation. - Do not feed raw meat or allow dogs to hunt as many animals and birds act as intermediate or paratenic hosts for some gastrointestinal parasites.
+- Puppies should be dewormed fortnightly until 8 weeks of age, preferably with a product with activity against adults and immature worms (e.g., moxidectin, emodepside) and then monthly thereafter.
+Adults dogs should be dewormed monthly.
+More frequent deworming in adult dogs might be required in cases of heavy burdens or when adulticide therapy only is used. - Prompt, daily removal and disposal of faeces is recommended. - Concrete and paved surfaces may be soaked in disinfectants (e.g. 1% sodium hypochlorite solution (bleach),10% iodine, 5% potassium permanganate, chloroxylenol or chlorocresol) to kill or at least reduce the viability of helminth eggs and larvae. - Disinfection of gravel, loam surfaces or lawns with sodium borate (5 kg/m2) will kill larvae, but will also destroy vegetation. - Do not feed raw meat or allow dogs to hunt as many animals, birds and reptiles act as intermediate or paratenic hosts for some gastrointestinal and lung parasites.

-- Several parasites of dogs (e.g. roundworms, hookworms and filarial spp.) are zoonotic and their control is also important from a public health perspective. - Veterinarians and public health workers should educate dog owners regarding the potential risks of improper parasite control in dogs.
-Many parasites are zoonotic and may affect especially young children and immunocompromised individuals. - Veterinarians should also advocate good hygienic practices (e.g. hand washing, wearing footwear while outdoors, and prompt removal of dogs faeces) for dog owners to minimize the risks of zoonotic parasite transmission.
+- Several parasites of dogs (e.g. Ancylostoma spp., Toxocara canis, Echinococcus spp., Leishmania infantum and certain filariae) are zoonotic and their control is also important from a public health perspective. - Veterinarians and public health workers should educate dog owners regarding the potential risks of improper parasite control in dogs.
+Many parasites are zoonotic and may affect especially young children and immunocompromised individuals. - Veterinarians should also advocate good hygienic practices (e.g. hand washing, wearing footwear while outdoors, and prompt removal of dog faeces) for dog owners to minimize the risks of zoonotic parasite transmission.